projectcapsule/capsule/contributing.md

 us to perform a better review.

 > In case of errors or need of changes to previous commits,
-> fix them squashing in order to make changes atomic.
+> fix them squashing to make changes atomic.